 Allegany College of Maryland is committed to accurately assessing student's abilities and goals by providing a wide range of academic advising, career planning, educational coaching, and mentoring services.
 Advising provides a student with a pathway to completion and the appropriate resources to ensure success.
-Allegany College of Maryland's academic advising model is a shared model among faculty and staff.
+Upon acceptance to Allegany College of Maryland, each student is assigned an academic advisor.
+A shared role among faculty and staff, academic advisors will review course selection, answer questions regarding course curriculum, and assist students in making academic decisions.
+Students should plan to meet periodically with their academic advisors throughout the course of each semester.
+When unsure of their assigned advisor, students should contact the Advising Center or Admissions office for assistance.